Watford 3 Tranmere Rovers 3

 coaches

 Middle-aged fans still have genuine fondness for Third Round day.
 We nevertheless took time out from eagerly spotting Merseyside coaches to experiment with the satnav system that came with John’s new car.
-It helped us avoid some nasty M1 holdups; treating its screen like a virtual roadmap also kept what remained of our arlarse street cred intact.
+It helped us avoid some nasty M1 holdups, while treating its screen like a virtual roadmap also kept what remained of our arlarse street cred intact.

 sensible